-At -100, every single person who responds is a detractor.
+At -100, within the NPS score range, every single person who responds is a detractor.
 They would not recommend you, and they’re likely to leave bad reviews of your product or service.

-At “Zero” NPS, everyone is either passive (not a detractor, but not a promoter either), or you have equal numbers of promoters and detractors, essentially canceling each other out.
+At “Zero” NPS within the NPS score range, everyone is either passive (not a detractor, but not a promoter either), or you have equal numbers of promoters and detractors, essentially canceling each other out.

 If 30% of your customers say they’d be happy to recommend you, but 5% would absolutely not, your NPS is 30-5=25.